chec/commerce.js/docs/04_Checkout.md

 ---

-## Check is free
+## Check if checkout is free

-The `isFree()` method uses `GET /v1/checkouts/{checkout_token_id}/check/is_free` to determine whether the provided checkout token's order has a zero payable balance.
+The `isFree()` method uses `GET /v1/checkouts/{checkout_token_id}/check/is_free` to determine whether the provided checkout token has a zero payable balance.

 Example request using Commerce.js: